Shinnōke: The four seshū shinnōke lineages

 The sixteenth son of Prince Kuniie, the twentieth head of the Fushimi-no-miya, succeeded to the Kan'in-no-miya house in 1872, but the house died out in 1988 on the death of his son.

-The Fushimi-no-miya house was the progenitor of nine other cadet branches of the imperial family, the ōke, during the reign of Emperor Meiji.
-After the 25th Fushimi-no-miya, the "seshu shinnōke" ceased to exist.
-When Fushimi Hiroaki dies all the four main seshū shinnōke will become extinct because he had three daughters and no sons (only male heirs can carry on the family name and title).
-Five of the ten original ōke sub-branches that originally came from the Fushimi-no-miya house are still not extinct in terms of having male heirs.
+The Fushimi-no-miya house was the progenitor of ten other cadet branches of the imperial family, the ōke, during the reign of Emperor Meiji.
+After the 25th Fushimi-no-miya, the seshu shinnōke ceased to exist.
+The current head of Fushimi-no-miya, Fushimi Hiroaki, has three daughters and no male heirs to carry on the family name and title.
+When he dies, the last remaining seshū shinnōke lineage will become extinct.
+Five of the original ten ōke lineages still have male descendants.

 Dissolution

-The shinnōke and ōke households, along with the kazoku (Japanese peerage) and the shizoku (Warrior families) were reduced to Japanese nationals (Nihon kokumin) status during the American occupation of Japan, in October 1947.
+The shinnōke and ōke households, along with the kazoku (Japanese peerage) and the shizoku (warrior families) were reduced to Japanese nationals (Nihon kokumin) status during the American occupation of Japan, in October 1947.